top of page

 Description

-This RCA presentation is designed to provide participants with a comprehensive understanding of Root Cause Analysis (RCA) as a problem-solving technique.
-The presentation highlights the importance of identifying the root cause of a problem and how RCA can be used to achieve this.
-Participants will learn how to apply common RCA tools such as the 5 Whys and Cause & Effect Diagram to identify the root cause of a problem.
-They will also gain knowledge on how to prioritize root causes using a Pareto Chart to focus on the most significant causes first.
-The presentation will also cover the pitfalls in root cause analysis, highlighting the importance of avoiding making assumptions, involving stakeholders, and making RCA an ongoing process.
-By the end of the presentation, participants will have a deep understanding of RCA and be equipped with the skills needed to identify and solve problems effectively.
+This presentation provides participants with a thorough understanding of RCA and its practical applications.
+It highlights the significance of uncovering the root cause and guides the use of the 5 Whys and Cause & Effect Diagram as essential tools for problem-solving.
+Participants will also learn how to prioritize causes using Pareto Charts, focusing on the most significant issues first.
+Furthermore, the presentation addresses common pitfalls in RCA, emphasizing the importance of avoiding assumptions, engaging stakeholders, and treating RCA as an ongoing process.
+By the end of the session, participants will be equipped to effectively identify and resolve problems.

 Learning Objectives